Johns Island, South Carolina: Colonial era (1670–1776)

 Johns Island was originally inhabited by nomadic tribes of Native Americans such as the Kiawah, who survived by hunting and collecting shellfish.
 By the time Europeans arrived in the area, these tribes were already settled and farming off the land.
 Native American tribes in this area included the Stono and the Bohicket.
 Initially, the Stono and European settlers had good relations.
 But after the Stono killed some of the Europeans' livestock, the Europeans murdered several Indians in retaliation.
-Today this group of people is known as “the unfiltered”.

-By the 1670s, white colonists had developed scattered settlements near the water on Johns Island.
+By the 1670s, colonists had developed scattered settlements near the water on Johns Island.
 Maps dating from 1695 and 1711 show plantations established on the banks of the Stono River.
 During the colonial period, the main crop was indigo, prized for its rich blue dye.
 The plantations that grew crops, including indigo, relied on slave labor.

 The Stono Rebellion, which occurred on Johns Island in 1739, began as a group of slaves' attempt to escape to Spanish Florida, where they were promised freedom.
 Beginning in the early morning of September 9, 1739, a group of about 20 slaves met near the Stono River, led by a slave named Jemmy.
 The group proceeded to the Stono Bridge and raided Hutchinson's Store.
 They took food, ammunition, and supplies, and killed the two shopkeepers, leaving their heads on the store's front steps.
 The slaves crossed the Stono River and gathered more followers as they began to walk overland to Spanish Florida.
 The runaways encountered Lieutenant Governor William Bull and four of his comrades also traveling on the road.
 Bull and his companies rallied other plantation owners to help put down the uprising.
 The planters swept through the countryside attacking slaves, killing all who could not prove that they were forced to join the march.